TacticalTechJay/dblhook/README.md

 Ditch KSoft.Si and use your own self hosted webhook!

-Using this is fairly, all you need is node, npm, a db that works with TypeORM, and most importantly, a discord bot listed on DBL.
+Using this is nearly simple, all you need is node, npm, a database that works with TypeORM, and most importantly, a discord bot listed on [Discord Bot List](https://top.gg "Discord Bots | Discord Bot List").

 ## Prerequisites